wrbp504/blockchain-developer-bootcamp-final-project/README.md

 2. .ropsteninfura with the url containig the project id of infura.

 ## abi and deployment address
-The third step in migrations scripts creayes a reduced json file of the contract containign  the abi and deployment addresses by network to be used by the client.
+The third step in migrations scripts creates a reduced json file of the contract containign  the abi and deployment addresses by network to be used by the client.